Running Network Simulations with BMTK#

 In this section we will show how to use BMTK and SONATA to run simulation(s) on a brain network model.

-Unlike other neural simulation tools which will create and simulate a network in one script, BMTK workflow design is to to split up these two parts of the process.
-So before we can run a simulation we must first procure a network model (typically store using SONATA circuit format).
+Unlike other neural simulation tools which will create and simulate a network in one script, BMTK workflow design is to split up these two parts of the process.
+So before we can run a simulation we must first obtain a network model (typically stored using the SONATA circuit format).
 We can either download an existing model, or alternatively use a tool like the BMTK Network Builder to create one from scratch.

 Once we have our network to run simulations on, we typically need to complete the following steps: